marcolivierbouch/bubbleSortASM/README.md

 1. Add this line after all the includes
    - extern "C" void bubbleSortAsm(size_t* array, size_t length);

-2. Now you can call the function when you want \n
+2. Now you can call the function when you want
    - ex: bubbleSortAsm(_array, _length);